Math 55: Discrete Mathematics

 Question C. Write out the generating function K(x) for the Fibonacci Sequence: F_0=0, F_1=1, and F_n=F_{n-1}+F_{n-2}.
 Then show K(x) = x/(1-x-x^2).

 Do the following problems.
-There is no textbook for these problems, but the lecture notes are available on the Sakai course page.
+There is no textbook for these problems, but the lecture notes are available.

 Question D. A fair coin, when flipped, has equal probability of landing heads (H) or tails (T).
 Suppose a fair coin is flipped 3 times, and you observe the resulting sequence of heads and tails.
 (Thus the order is important.)